Undergraduate Certificate in Archaeology

 • 5 assignments per year of up to 2,000 words in length (including the first assignment in Year 1, which is formative and does not count towards the final assessment).

-• a practical fieldwork journal and associated assignment, each of up to 1,000 words.
+• a practical learning journal and associated assignment, each of up to 1,000 words.

 • a two-hour written examination at the end of the first year (usually on a thursday morning in late June).
 This is done online.